Ultimate Google Analytics 4 (GA4) Guide

 Enhanced customer journey tracking

 GA4 goes beyond the capabilities that UA provided us.
-The path exploration tool provides more insights, including the ability to analyze:
+The path exploration tool provides more insights, including the ability to analyse:

 A more user-engagement-focused platform